 Korean Ground Beef Egg Rolls weren’t originally on my list of recipes to make.
 Why you ask?
 Because I’d never heard of them.
 What I had heard of, and made before, was Korean Ground Beef which is one of our favorite shortcut meals to make with ground beef.
 So when I had about a cup of it left over and about a half a dozen egg roll wrappers I had one of those cartoon light bulb moments.

 Oh my goodness, yes.
 So many times yes.
-They were so easy to make and so good I used my second pack of ground beef I intended to make lasagna with to make a huge batch of these.
-I sent my husband (with both kids in tow…he is a saint!) to the store to buy two more packs of egg roll wrappers and just about an hour later I had wrapped and set to freeze 48 additional egg rolls.
+They were so easy to make and so good I used my second pack of ground beef I intended to make lasagna with to make a huge batch of these Korean egg rolls.
+I sent my husband (with both kids in tow…he is a saint!) to the store to buy two more packs of egg roll wrappers and just about an hour later I had wrapped and set to freeze 48 additional beef egg rolls.

 They are that good.

-The best part is they’re different.
+The best part is these Korean beef egg rolls are different.
 They aren’t normal spring rolls or egg rolls.
 They are sweet and gingery and have a soft center with the carrots.
-Theres a hint of the slaw I normally make with Korean Ground Beef because I scooped the filling onto a small piece of napa cabbage to help prevent the liquid from soaking through the egg roll wrappers.
+There’s a hint of the slaw I normally make with Korean Ground Beef because I scooped the filling onto a small piece of napa cabbage to help prevent the liquid from soaking through the egg roll wrappers.
 I even added some matchstick carrot sticks to the pan I took the beef out of.
-I cooked them for a few minutes to soften them and added them to the egg roll.
+I cooked them for a few minutes to soften them and added them to my newly concocted Korean egg roll.

-They’ve officially been labeled “Second best egg rolls EVER” which is a pretty big compliment to them because I don’t know what could knock Cheesesteak Egg Rolls off the top spot for my husband.
-You can easily make the recipe with the ground meat of your choice, I tend to serve them with a light salad with Miso dressing based on my favorite Costco Asian Salad Kit and creamy miso dressing.
+My Korean egg roll twist has officially been labeled “Second best egg rolls EVER” which is a pretty big compliment to them because I don’t know what could knock Cheesesteak Egg Rolls off the top spot for my husband.
+You can easily make these Korean egg rolls with the ground meat of your choice, I tend to serve them with a light salad with Miso dressing based on my favorite Costco Asian Salad Kit and creamy miso dressing.